nicola-orlando/simple-ml/README.md

 # simple-ml
-Simple scripts for basic machine learning studies
+Simple scripts for basic machine learning studies, project previously on Gitlab, migration and development in progress

 **Introductory readings**